Affiliate links on Android Authority may earn us a commission. Learn more.

 Zoom’s free plan is great, but the 100 participants and 40-minute limitations might bog you down.
 Those who need more can opt for a paid monthly subscription.

-Microsoft Teams can technically be had for free, but its best features come with a Microsoft 365 account.
+You can technically get Microsoft Teams free, but its best features come with a Microsoft 365 account.
 The free version offers unlimited message search history, guest access, Office document collaboration, over 250 integrations, video calls, screen sharing, and customized backgrounds.
 Additionally, you get a 60-minute limit on free account video calls.
 Paying can grant you scheduled meetings, recordings, a phone system, more cloud storage, additional Office 365 apps, desktop versions of Office, and more.

 Microsoft Teams can also get pricey, though.
 With Zoom, only hosts need to pay a monthly fee.
 Meanwhile, Microsoft Teams requires a monthly subscription payment per user.
 This can get heavy on your wallet if you need to get a large team into Microsoft Teams.